neurodata/neurodata.io/content/about/agreements.md

 #### Semi-Annual No JoVo Meeting

-We will meet at least 2x annual without jovo to discuss ways we can collectively improve the lab, and provide detailed and [randically candid](https://www.radicalcandor.com/) feedback.
+We will meet at least 2x annual without jovo to discuss ways we can collectively improve the lab, and provide detailed and [radically candid](https://www.radicalcandor.com/) feedback.

 #### Annual Reviews